ktlhtn/AutoSTAnnot/README.md

 **bbox_cleaner_and_map_classes.py**

-What it does:
+*What it does:*

-How to use:
+*How to use:*

 ----------------------------------------

-**video_resampling**
+**Video resampling**

-What it does:
+*What it does:*

-Can be used to downsample the framerate of a video file.
+Resamples a given video file into a different framerate using ffmpeg.
 The video file from which the detections are done should have the same framerate as the powermap produced from the audio data.

+*How to use:*

+Use the given resample_video.m MATLAB script.

 ----------------------------------------

 **FOA_Beamformer**

-What it does:
+*What it does:*

-How to use:
+*How to use:*

 ----------------------------------------

 **FOA_powermap**

-what it does:
+*what it does:*

-How to use:
+*How to use:*

 ----------------------------------------